Ross Metherell

-Golf career
+Career

 Metherell is from Perth, Australia.
 He won the Western Australian trainee title in 1965 and 1966.
 He turned professional in 1968.

 Early in his career, Metherell had much success in local events in Western Australia.
 In 1971, he won Western Australia PGA Championship.
 In 1972, he played the Fremantle Open against 80 competitors.
 The event was played over the course of one day, Sunday 7 May.
 In the morning round, he tied the course record with a 66.
 Despite a "lapse" in the afternoon round he went on to defeat Terry Gale by two shots.
 It was the third time he won the event.
 The following year, he won the Western Australia PGA and in 1974 he won the Western Australian Open for the first time.
 Shortly thereafter, Metherell won the Spalding Park Open, held in Spalding, Western Australia, in 1975 and successfully repeated as champion in 1976.

 In the mid-1970s, Metherell started producing high finishes in more notable events across Australia.
 In 1975, he played the Tasmanian Open at Devonport Golf Club.
 Metherell held a two shot lead over playing partner Stewart Ginn at the 71st hole.
 He hit his approach into a bunker, however, and bogeyed while Ginn birdied to cancel out the lead.
 They went into a sudden-death playoff.
 On the par-4 1st hole Ginn "hit a great drive."
 Metherell's drive, on the other hand, hit a tree only 200 metres from the tee box.
 It took him four shots to make the green and he bogeyed.
 Ginn made a conventional par for the win.
 In 1976, he played at the South Coast Open.
 Metherell fired a two-under-par 69 to finish at 278 (−6).
 It looked like he might enter a playoff as leader Barry Burgess was in trouble on the 72nd hole.
 However, Burgess was able to save par and win.
 Metherell tied David Good for second place, one back.
 In 1978, he seriously challenged for the Western Australian Open once more.
 Metherell "appeared a certain winner" by the 12th hole of the final round.
 He had a three stroke lead over Peter Croker while Mike Ferguson and David Galloway were further behind.
 However, Galloway played a scorching back nine at Mount Lawley course, scoring six birdies for a 30.
 He finished at 279.
 Metherell still had the solo lead entering the 16th hole.
 However, he would drop shots over the course of the 16th and 17th holes to find himself one behind entering the final hole.
 Needing a birdie to tie Galloway, he instead double-bogeyed.
 He finished in joint second with Croker and Ferguson, three shots behind.